 Quick tip: Find out why we have Medicare Part A and Part B, as each part impacts Medicare’s memory care coverage differently.

-- Medicare Part C (Medicare Advantage Plans): Medicare Part C bundles Part A, Part B, and often Part D. Some Medicare Part C plans also provide dental and vision benefits.
+- Medicare Part C (Medicare Advantage Plans): Medicare Part C includes Part A, Part B, and often Part D coverage.
+Some Medicare Part C plans also provide dental and vision benefits.

-- Medicare Part D (Prescription Drug Plans): Medicare Part D is an add-on prescription drug plan.
+- Medicare Part D (Prescription Drug Plans): Medicare Part D is a prescription drug plan.

 - Medicare Special Needs Plans (SNPs): Medicare SNPs offer the same benefits as Medicare Part C plans.
 However, they may cover extra services tailored to the special groups they serve, including dementia patients.3

 - Medicare Supplement Insurance (Medigap): Medicare Supplement Insurance helps fill in the gaps that Original Medicare doesn’t cover.

 Learning CenterDeciding if a Medicare plan from a private insurer is the best fit for you or your loved one’s memory care needs can be overwhelming.
 Take an in-depth look at these four resources to learn more: